 VRF systems coordinate cooling across all zones through a communication bus.
 A bus error, address conflict, or failed communication board can disconnect indoor units from the outdoor controller.
 The system appears to run but zones do not receive cooling commands.

-- Verify the thermostat or controller is set to cooling mode and the setpoint is below room temperature
+1. Verify the controller is set to cooling mode with the setpoint below current room temperature.

-- Check and replace indoor unit filters if they are visibly clogged
+3. Check and replace indoor unit filters if visibly clogged.
+Restricted airflow is the most common easy fix.

-If the condenser coil is dirty, do not attempt to clean it with a garden hose from the wrong direction — you will push debris further into the coil.
-Professional coil cleaning requires chemical treatment and proper rinsing direction.
-Call Mountain Mechanical.
+6. Do not rinse a dirty condenser coil with a garden hose from the wrong direction.
+You will push debris further into the coil.
+Professional cleaning requires chemical treatment and proper rinsing direction.

 Building Not Cooling?